NijeboerFrank/presentations/presentation.md

 vvv

-How should that work for our protocol?

-Claims as leaves.
+Claims are the leaves

 Merkle Tree as evidence.

+vvv

+Insert image here

 vvv